meilisearch/specifications/text/0118-search-api.md

 - Type: Boolean
 - Required: False

-Whether `facetsDistribution` count are exhaustive.
+Whether `facetsDistribution` count is exhaustive.
 The field `exhaustiveFacetsCount` is added when `facetsDistribution` is set as a search parameter.

-> Always return `false`.
+> Always returns `false`.

 ##### 1.2.2.7 `processingTimeMs`